 Keep in mind there are many variations of yoga!
 Many poses provide a wonderful stretch for the entire length of the body.
 Like the crocodile pose!
 Be sure to try the horse posture, it works on the outer thigh/hip pocket area ~ yea the saddle bags; and the reclining warrior, excellent for stretching the thighs and strengthening back muscles….and…and…and….oh I love Yoga!

-As on update to this blog posting, (which is an evergreen one in my eyes), I recently (July 2016) obtained a dream goal, which was to lead a yoga class!
+As on update to this blog posting, (which is an evergreen one in my eyes), I obtained a dream goal (in July 2016), which was to lead a yoga class!
 Hum, a calling?
 No, I just want to share my gifts with others.
-And I want to make myself as good as I can be do help others (BTW, I love healing touch too!)
+I want to make myself as good as I can be do help others (BTW, I love Healing Touch too!)

 If you’d like to discuss the benefits of yoga, or any therapy that catches your interest, let me know.
-I guarantee if you practice any form of yoga that works for your body, you will be in a better state.
+I guarantee if you practice any form of yoga that works for your body, you will be in a better state of mind!

 Amy E. Botkin, MS, CRC, CLCP * Vocational Resources Plus, LLC